tbrown0139/api-ai.github.io/_posts/2014-12-10-System_Entities.md

 published: true
 ---

 For your convenience, we have included pre-defined system entities.
 We take care of common entities so that you don’t have to.
-System entities include things such as countries, capitals, cities, US states/counties, music artists/albums/genres/songs, times, dates, numbers, names, colors and more (you can find a list [here](http://api.ai/docs/getting-started/entity-overview.html)).
+System entities include things such as countries, capitals, music artists/genres, times, dates, numbers, names, colors and more (you can find a list in the [entity overview](http://api.ai/docs/getting-started/entity-overview.html#system-entities)).
 When you use the system entities, there is variability included for incoming values (e.g. USA can be referred to as the States or the United States of America).

 A simple example is found below, where we are including a few system entities for an intent to travel.